- APA Overview

 The following is a list of the unique formatting that is needed for block quotations:

-5. The ending citation is included on the last line off the block quotation.
+- The ending citation is included on the last line of the block quotation.

-Keeping these formatting guidelines in mind, here are a few examples of block quotations.
+Keeping these formatting guidelines in mind, view a couple of examples of block quotations in the linked PDF handout: Block Quotations.

 APA Style FAQ